odcy/fb-sock-writeup/writeup.md

 well it turns out that this is not possible because you have to click the sticker menu FIRST, then click a sticker button within the menu.

-and the menu isn't just hidden or something, it is actually removed from dom when it is not active
+and the menu isn't just hidden or something, it is actually removed from dom when it is not active:

 <video controls src=sticker-menu.mp4></video>